|

 have respective inner junctions/symlinks, and which are restored properly.
 Once

-you digged yourself through the above picture, you got it.
+you have followed through the above picture, you got it.
 It is not simple I know,

 And complexity increases if symbolic link files are within unrolled outer